 - Old Christmas, by Washington Irving

-- Rip Van Winkle and Sleepy Hollow, by Washington Irving
+- Rip Van Winkle and Legend of Sleepy Hollow, by Washington Irving

-- Rab and His Friends, and Marjorie Fleming, by Dr. John Brown (misspelled “Majorie Fleming” on the title page)
+- Rab and His Friends, and Marjorie Fleming, by Dr. John Brown (misspelled “Majorie” on the cover and title page)

 - A Christmas Carol, by Charles Dickens